Bild Lilli doll

 The Bild Lilli doll was a West German line of fashion doll launched by Greiner & Hausser GmbH on August 12, 1955 and produced until 1964.
 Its design was based on the comic-strip character Lilli, created by Reinhard Beuthien for the tabloid newspaper Bild.
-The doll was made of polystyrene, came in two sizes, and had an available wardrobe of 1950's fashion.
+The doll was made of polystyrene, came in two sizes, and had an available wardrobe of 1950s fashion.
 The Lilli doll was copied, and altered to some degree, for Mattel upon the direction of that company's co-founder, Ruth Handler.
 Mattel acquired the rights to Bild Lilli in 1964, and production of the German doll ceased in favor of Mattel's new vinyl doll, which they called Barbie.

 History

 Lilli was a German cartoon character created by Reinhard Beuthien for the German tabloid Bild.
 In 1953, the newspaper decided to market a Lilli doll and contacted Max Weissbrodt of the toy company O&M Hausser in Neustadt bei Coburg.
 Weissbrodt designed a prototype doll based on Beuthien's cartoons that was sold from 1955 to 1964; that year, Mattel acquired the rights to the doll and German production stopped.

 Bild Lilli was available in two sizes: 30 and 19 cm.
 She held three patents, features absolutely new in doll-making: the head and neck were not one form connected with a seam at the shoulders, but rather the seam was mid-neck, behind the chin; the hair was not rooted, but a cut-out scalp that was attached by a hidden metal screw; the legs did not sprawl open when she was sitting.
 The doll was made of plastic and had molded eyelashes, pale skin, and a painted face with side glancing eyes, high narrow eyebrows, and red lips.
 Her fingernails were also painted red.
 She wore her hair in a ponytail with one curl on the forehead.
 Her shoes and earrings were molded on.
 Her limbs were attached inside by coated rubber bands.
 The cartoon Lilli was blonde, but a few of the dolls had other hair colours.
 Each Lilli doll carried a miniature copy of Bild and was sold in a clear plastic tube, with the doll's feet fitted into the base of a stand labelled "Bild-Lilli" that formed the bottom of the tube; the packaging was designed by E. Martha Maar, the mother-in-law of the Hausser company owner.